Biden at NATO: Ready to talk China, Russia and soothe allies

-The White House said the message to be signed by alliance members at the end of the NATO summit is expected to include language about updating Article 5 to include major cyber attacks — a matter of growing concern amid a series of hacks targeting the U.S. government and businesses around the globe by Russia-based hackers.
+Biden said, however, that Putin is “bright” and “tough” and expressed hopes the Russian president would show interest in “changing the perception the world has of him.”

-The update will spell out that if an alliance member needs technical or intelligence support in response to a cyber attack, it would be able to invoke the mutual defense provision to receive assistance, according to White House national security adviser Jake Sullivan.
+The meeting ended with a communique expressing strong concern about China as an alleged security challenge and threat to world order.

-The president will begin his day meeting with leaders of the Baltic states on NATO’s eastern flank regarding the “threat posed by Russia,” China and the recent air piracy in Belarus, according to Sullivan.
-He’ll also meet with NATO secretary Jens Stoltenberg and Turkish President Recep Tayyip Erdogan.
+The president began his day meeting with leaders of the Baltic states on NATO’s eastern flank regarding the “threat posed by Russia,” China and the recent air piracy in Belarus.
+He also meet with NATO Secretary Jens Stoltenberg and Turkish President Recep Tayyip Erdogan.

 Stoltenberg has described the summit as a “pivotal moment.”